learn-co-students/basic-sinatra-forms-lab-v-000/README.md

 ![form for basketball team](https://curriculum-content.s3.amazonaws.com/web-development/Sinatra/basketball-form.png)

-When creating your form, your "Submit" button will need to be identified by an `id` attribute attribute with value of "Submit".
+When creating your form, your "Submit" button will need to be identified by an `id` attribute with value of "Submit".
 We're telling this to you now because our test frame work, Capybara, requires buttons to be [findable by an `id`, `title`, or `value` attribute][capybara-click_button].